 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Personal Independence Payment (PIP) is replacing Disability Living Allowance (DLA) for people of working age.
-Like DLA, PIP is non-means-tested and is intended to help with the extra costs arising from ill health or disability.
+Personal Independence Payment (PIP) is a non-means-tested benefit intended to help with the extra costs arising from ill health or disability.
 It has two components:

 - a mobility component, based on an individual’s ability to get around; and